MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-overview.md

 In addition to enabling logging, setting the log level to `VERBOSE` or `DEBUG` provides insights into the library's state.
 The following sections show sample log4j2 and logback configurations to reduce the excessive messages when verbose logging is enabled.

-### Configuring Log4J 2
+### Configure Log4J 2

 1. Add the dependencies in your *pom.xml* using ones from the [logging sample pom.xml][LoggingPom] under the "Dependencies required for Log4j2" section.
 2. Add [log4j2.xml](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/eventhubs/azure-messaging-eventhubs/docs/log4j2.xml) to your *src/main/resources* folder.

-### Configuring logback
+### Configure logback

 1. Add the dependencies in your *pom.xml* using ones from the [logging sample pom.xml][LoggingPom] under the "Dependencies required for logback" section.
 2. Add [logback.xml](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/eventhubs/azure-messaging-eventhubs/docs/logback.xml) to your *src/main/resources* folder.

 ### Enable AMQP transport logging

-If enabling client logging isn't enough to diagnose your issues.
-You can enable logging to a file in the underlying AMQP library, [Qpid Proton-J](https://qpid.apache.org/proton/).
+If enabling client logging isn't enough to diagnose your issues, you can enable logging to a file in the underlying AMQP library, [Qpid Proton-J](https://qpid.apache.org/proton/).
 Qpid Proton-J uses `java.util.logging`.
 You can enable logging by creating a configuration file with the contents shown in the next section.
-Or set `proton.trace.level=ALL` and whichever configuration options you want for the `java.util.logging.Handler` implementation.
-The implementation classes and their options can be found in [Java 8 SDK javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/logging/package-summary.html).
+Or, set `proton.trace.level=ALL` and whichever configuration options you want for the `java.util.logging.Handler` implementation.
+For the implementation classes and their options, see [Package java.util.logging](https://docs.oracle.com/javase/8/docs/api/java/util/logging/package-summary.html) in the Java 8 SDK documentation.

 To trace the AMQP transport frames, set the environment variable: `PN_TRACE_FRM=1`.